14 Hot and Juicy Facts About Nathan's Famous

 13. THE CURRENT HOT DOG EATING CHAMP IS A ONE-MAN DYNASTY.

-Since 2007, Joey Chestnut has won the Mustard Yellow Belt, the top prize at Nathan's hot dog eating competition, a whopping nine times.
-The Californian holds the world hot-dog eating record—he consumed 73.5 Nathan’s Famous hot dogs and buns in 10 minutes.
+Since 2007, Joey Chestnut has won the Mustard Yellow Belt, the top prize at Nathan's hot dog eating competition, a whopping 10 times.
+In 2015, the Californian briefly lost his title to Matt Stonie, who beat him 62 hot dogs to 60.
+Chestnut holds the world hot-dog eating record—he consumed 73.5 Nathan's Famous hot dogs and buns in 10 minutes.
 Ranked the No. 1 competitive eater in the world, Chestnut holds a slew of nauseating 10-minute records, including nearly 13 pounds of deep-fried asparagus, 47 grilled cheese sandwiches, 25.5 pounds of poutine, and a whole turkey.

 14. BUSINESS IS BOOMING THESE DAYS.